 Slowly, the Ark Royal continued its approach toward the planet, coming close enough for the bridge crew to depict mountains, seas and cities lining its surface.
 Alongside these and civilian traffic, several more Star Force vessels, identifiable by their telltale dark grey and navy blue hulls, could be depicted coming and going around the planet, ranging from Eurymedon-class cruisers to one or two larger Actium-class battlecruisers.
 The crew watched in awe as three such warships, a single Actium and two Eurymedons, ascended past the planet's atmosphere and moved into space, passing by the Royal before jumping to warp speed; obviously a long-range patrol.
 And as if to compliment these ships, several Guncannon teams, also painted in the Federation standard grey and navy, flitted to and fro around the planet and the surrounding space, performing more intermediate patrols.
 One team even flew up alongside the Royal as she passed, from which the lead suit waved toward her bridge, and then sped off to parts unknown.

 Continuing on at a stable speed, the fleetcarrier soon passed into Jericho II's atmosphere, beginning the reentry process.
-Bright recalled there being a time, in which man journeyed into space in craft little bigger than a modern day worker pod, where reentry was considered a perilous act and a necessary evil; where astronauts had to make the most precise calculations, as well as the loudest possible prayers to God, in order to make it through Earth's atmosphere and perform a safe landing.
+Bright recalled there being a time, in which man journeyed into space in craft little bigger than a modern day worker pod, where reentry was considered a perilous act and a necessary evil; where astronauts had to make the most precise calculations, as well as the loudest possible prayers to God, in order to make it through a planet's atmosphere and perform a safe landing.
 In the Galactic Century however, reentry was more like an everyday thing that anyone hardly thought over, as modern day humans had long grown used to the process of bringing one's starship down onto a planet; hell, it was safe enough that aboard a large enough ship, one could move around unrestrained while reentry was underway and not worry over any potential harm.
 It also helped that the Royal's gravity plating was set to automatically adjust in the wake of reentry, as well as to deactivate when the ship fully entered the planet's own gravitational zone.

 A few moments later, the flames and the vibrations died away, allowing the crew to gaze out and behold the surrounding blue skies, along with the spanning surface below.
 Stretched across the otherwise rocky and mountainous landscape, Jericho II's capital city of New Torrington was nothing less than a true metropolis of tall buildings and modern day advancement, the only city of its kind on the entire planet and perhaps the entire sector.
 And right next to it was the aptly named Central Starport, which had long since been converted from civilian to military usage and would now serve as the Royal's harbor for her stay.